The History of Great Sound in Canada, and Beyond

 Paradigm in the New Millennium

-The first decade of the 21st Century saw global changes in the consumer electronics industry as markets reacted to fluctuating strengths and weaknesses.
+The first decade of the 21st Century saw global changes in the consumer electronics industry.
 Paradigm was at the forefront, making performance and value their ultimate goal.

 In 2001, Paradigm brought its manufacturing home to one of the largest loudspeaker manufacturing facilities in North America: a colossal 225,000 square foot factory housing a massive computer-controlled, robot-assisted woodworking shop, hand assembly lines, advanced testing labs (including dual double-blind listening rooms), and automotive-quality finishing shops.
 Paradigm took complete control of their manufacturing process, from planning, tooling and prototyping, to driver and crossover assembly, and final enclosure wrapping and finishing.
 Paradigm became one of the largest driver manufacturers on the continent!